New Haven High School varsity coach arrested at hotel for sexual assault of 17-year-old student

-NEW HAVEN, Mich. - The superintendent of New Haven Communtiy Schools released a statement Sunday to parents regarding the arrest of New Haven High School girls varsity coach Latwan Turner.
+NEW HAVEN, Mich. - The superintendent of New Haven Community Schools released a statement Sunday to parents regarding the arrest of New Haven High School's girls varsity basketball coach.

-Turner was arrested for the sexual assault of a 17-year-old student at the school, NHCS superintendent, Barbara VanSweden said.
+The coach, Latwan Turner, was arrested for the alleged sexual assault of a 17-year-old student at the school, NHCS superintendent, Barbara VanSweden said.

 VanSweden made the announcment in a letter that was sent to parents on Sunday.
 Local 4 obtained a copy of the letter.

-According to Warren Police Commissioner Bill Dwyer, Turner was arrested around 3 p.m. at the Red Roof Inn at 11 Mile and Dequindre roads.
+According to Warren Police Commissioner Bill Dwyer, the coach was arrested around 3 p.m. at the Red Roof Inn at 11 Mile and Dequindre roads.
 He was with the student at the time of the arrest.
-Dwyer said the student is a member of Turner's basketball team.
+Dwyer said the student is a member of the coach's basketball team.

 Dwyer said officials are trying to look into whether there are any other possible victims.